hmcts/chart-job/README.md

 ## Configuration

-The following table lists the configurable parameters of the JOBS chart and their default values.
+The following table lists the configurable parameters of the Job chart and their default values.

 | Parameter                  | Description                                | Default  |
 | -------------------------- | ------------------------------------------ | ----- |